How I Pack for a Two-Week International Trip with Only Carry-On Bags

 Bring a large tote

 A large but chic tote bag works alone as a daytime purse while you’re out and about, but it also holds a series of smaller bags, both for the flight and for use during your trip.
-In mine, I always have a messenger bag that I can use on-the-go, as well as a couple of lightweight clutches or pouches that hold chargers, as well as my wallet, keys, and sunglasses.
+In mine, I always have a messenger bag that I can use on-the-go, plus a couple of lightweight clutches or pouches that hold chargers, as well as my wallet, keys and sunglasses.
 Personally, I alternate between a Louis Vuitton Neverfull and a Goyard St Louis GM, but any roomy tote that holds lots will do.

 Include a tote organizer

-I swear by the ToteSavvy organizer, which has compartments for snacks, your keys, a pouch for paperwork, and more.
+I swear by the ToteSavvy organizer, which has compartments for snacks, your keys, a pouch for paperwork and more.
 It keeps your bag neat and makes it a whole lot easier to find whatever you’re looking for.
-Although it’s designed for busy moms (and their diaper bags), anybody can use it—and they should because it’s genius.
+Although it’s designed for busy moms (and their diaper bags), anyone can use it—and they should, because it’s genius.

-Forgo books and instead opt for a tablet or magazines
+Forgo books and opt for a tablet or magazines

 When in doubt, leave it out